Financial Literacy Month & Beyond: 4 Ways to Support Employees’ Financial Health

 Diverse workforces have diverse financial needs, from learning about basic budgeting and investment fundamentals to saving for a major purchase or unexpected expenses, managing credit, or navigating student loan debt.

-For employers, the most significant obstacle to providing financial education is a lack of time and resources (40%), but many employers also worry about crossing into advice and creating fiduciary exposure.
-A good solution is to partner with independent advisors or retirement plan vendors that offer turnkey resources and tools.
+For employers, the most significant obstacle to providing financial education is a lack of time and resources (40%)8, but many employers also worry about crossing into advice and creating fiduciary exposure.
+A good solution is to work with independent advisors or retirement plan vendors that offer turnkey resources and tools.

 2. Empower smart financial decisions by connecting employees to financial experts.